mikebarlow/megaphone/README.md

 Simply, add a relevant SVG Icon for your notification within the blade include parameters array, and you're good to go.

 Lastly, you need to tell Megaphone about this notification.
 Open up the Megaphone config file `config/megaphone.php` and find the `customTypes` attribute.
-This should be an associative array with the FQDN of the Notification class as the key and the path to the view as the value.
+This should be an associative array with the FQDN of the notification class as the key and the path to the view as the value.
 For example,

 ```php
     /*